M-rcus/OnlyFans-Cookie-Helper/README.md

 Those are the only 'official' sources for this extension.
 Anyone else can of course freely mirror the project as they see fit.

+## Sellout (Tips)
+If you find the extension useful and would like to send me a tip, then I'll gladly take some crypto <3

+- Bitcoin: `bc1qps35rpadgmpf2a7vmuq45xnt7qscymtlnny6mx`
+- Dogecoin: `DAjtoHdXFFhRc3qJq8sqCWpQLLDB8t3L6n`
+- Litecoin: `LbX5iqVfYoRz7kPAPQoEKdqiN7Y9PRxsAg`